curityio/vci-pre-authorized-code/README.md

 You can merge the configuration from `idsvr/basic-vci-configuration.xml` with your configuration of the Curity Identity Server to get all the basic settings required by VCI.
 This will create a wallet client, a credential type, scope, token issuer, signing keys, etc. This can be used as a basis for following the pre-authorized code tutorial: https://curity.io/resources/learn/pre-authorized-code.
 Note that the configuration file uses default names for profiles, service roles, account managers, etc. so it works best when the Basic Configuration Wizard was used.

+It's assumed that the token service profile has enabled the code flow capability for clients.

 This configuration adds:

-* the code flow capability to the `token-service` profile in case it is not already available,
 * the claims `address`, `given_name` and `family_name` and the related claims provider `account-manager-claims-provider` that uses the `default-account-manager` (if they don't exist yet)
 * a new signing key `credential_issuer_key` with an external key ID (DID) to sign credentials with,
 * a custom token issuer `credential_issuer` that can issue credentials as JWTs,